luanti-org/docs.luanti.org/content/for-engine-devs/compatibility-guideline.md

 *This file was written based on engine version 5.14.0-dev.*

-When implementing features or extending the behaviour of existing API, we generally want the following:
+When implementing features or extending the behavior of existing API, we generally want the following:

 1. Keep existing features compatible with previous engine versions (according to [versioning](/for-engine-devs/version-number.md)).
 2. Make it easy as possible to extend the feature in the future.